taco-coder/notes/AWS-Notes/aws_IAM_notes.md

 can create groups with appropriate permissions and add users to groups (best practice for cleaner management)

-BEST PRACTICE: use root account to make IAM accounts for every user, even admin.
+***BEST PRACTICE***: use root account to make IAM accounts for every user, even admin.
 Should not use root account for anything other than creating and managing user accounts

 can enable MFA for root account; if you lose access to MFA app then you need to contact AWS support